FueledbyJordan/jordanmurray_xyz/content/reflections/styling-with-daisyui.md

 </html>
 ```

 Try themes like `dark`, `cupcake`, `cyberpunk`, or `synthwave`!
+Each theme is carefully crafted with color theory in mind to ensure accessible contrast ratios.

 ## Conclusion

 DaisyUI makes Tailwind CSS even more productive by providing semantic component classes while maintaining all the flexibility of Tailwind.
+It's the perfect balance between utility-first CSS and component-based design.